 Multiple examples will be provided to illustrate the opportunist typology.
 One example is the arrest of Reginald Robinson, a 24-year-old volunteer with a youth group at Beth Judah Ministries Church of God in Christ (Kansas City, Missouri).
 Arrested in 2002, Robinson was charged with the molestation and sodomization of a 13-year-old church member.
 The offense is alleged to have occurred within the church basement.
 Thus, the teenage victim was under the direct control of Robinson in his supervisory role as a youth volunteer.
 Additionally, this offense occurred at the church and during a church activity.
 Therefore, the offender seemingly exploited a perceived opportunity through his volunteer role to sexually assault the victim while attending a church activity.

 The second example of an opportunist was a 53-year-old Music Minister, Mark Michaels.
 Michaels was the Music Minister at Bethany Baptist Church in Montclair, California.
 Michaels was arrested for the alleged molestation of a 15-year-old boy.
-The victim was a member of Michaels' choir, whereby the sexual victimizations were alleged to have occurred both at the church and inside of Michaels' car while it was parked in the church parking lot.
+The victim was a member of Michaels's choir, whereby the sexual victimizations were alleged to have occurred both at the church and inside of Michaels' car while it was parked in the church parking lot.
 Like the previous example, this offense included an individual directly connected to the offender's role within the church and at the physical church location, thus underscoring the importance of opportunity.

 A third example of an offender who fell under an opportunist typology was a 67-year-old pastor named Travis Payne.
 A pastor from South Texarkana Baptist Church (Texarkana, Arkansas) was arrested in 2012 (March) for Second-Degree Sexual Assault.
 The victim, in this case, was a three-year-old female church member.
 The mother discovered Payne sexually assaulting her daughter in the bathroom while she was attending church services.
-This case demonstrates that the offender does not have direct supervisory control over the individual they choose to victimize.
+This case demonstrates that the offenders need not have direct supervisory control over the individuals they choose to victimize.
 Yet, they take advantage of a perceived opportunity to offend through official church functions.

 Opportunists represented approximately 1/3rd of the offenders (33.5%; n= 85).
 The average age of opportunists was 39.8 years of age with a standard deviation of 13 years and a mode of 21 years.
 Race/ethnicity was only known for 80% (n=68) of the opportunists with the majority being White (77.9%; n= 53) with Black representing 17.6% (n=12) and Hispanic representing 4.4% (n= 3).